 - Equal Employment Opportunity (EEO)

-- Title VII of the Civil Rights Act of 1964, Title I and Title V of the Americans with Disabilities Act of 1990 (ADA), The Age Discrimination in Employment Act of 1967, The Equal Pay Act of 1963 and The Title II of the Genetic Information Nondiscrimination Act of 2008 (GINA) all explain a notice must be posted in conspicuous places upon its premises where notices to employees, applicants for employment, and members are customarily posted a notice to be prepared or approved by the Commission
+- Title VII of the Civil Rights Act of 1964, Title I and Title V of the Americans with Disabilities Act of 1990 (ADA), The Age Discrimination in Employment Act of 1967, The Equal Pay Act of 1963, and The Title II of the Genetic Information Nondiscrimination Act of 2008 (GINA) all explain that this notice must be posted prominently in an employer’s business where notices to employees and applicants for employment are customarily posted.

 These three labor law poster notices are published on Poster Compliance Center’s Federal Labor Law Poster – Applicant Edition in an all-in-one, compact design to meet the requirements outlined above.

-The applicant federal labor law posters can be posted on a wall in the interview area or displayed conspicuously on the table where employers and job applicants meet.
-(Make sure you continue to post your full-version federal labor law poster in a location accessible to employees in addition to the federal applicant edition poster).
+The Federal Applicant Edition poster must be posted on a wall in the interview area or displayed conspicuously on the table where employers and job applicants meet.
+(Make sure you continue to post your full-version federal labor law poster in a location accessible to employees in addition to the Federal Applicant Edition poster.)

-Where to Post FMLA, EPPA and EEO Job Applicant Posters for Virtual Applicants
+Where to Post FMLA, EPPA, and EEO Posters for Virtual Applicants

 According to the Department of Labor (DOL), employers should publish a conspicuous notice on their website where open positions are listed stating, “Applicants have rights under Federal Employment Laws” and provide a link to the electronic versions of the three labor law posters.
-Keep in mind, it also states that this does not replace the requirement to post labor law posters at the employer’s physical location.
+Keep in mind that the DOL also states that this does not replace the requirement to post labor law posters at the employer’s physical location.